 He is a minister at-large in the Sacramento presbytery, having served as associate pastor for adult discipleship at Bidwell Presbyterian Church in Chico from 2002-2016 and at the Fifth Avenue Presbyterian Church in New York City from 1996-2002.

-His current book, C. S. Lewis and the Crisis of a Christian is his fifth book.
-Greg first read Mere Christianity 35 years ago and C. S. Lewis’s words have spoken to him ever since.
-He has also written Say Yes To No: Using The Power Of No To Create The Best In Life, Work, and Love (which has French and Portuguese translations) as well as The Time for Yes: Enjoying What’s Best in Life, Work, and Love, both of which address human flourishing in a technological world.
-He has also published Creation and Last Things: At the Intersection of Science and Theology, as well as God and the World: A Study in the Thought of Karl Barth and Alfred North Whitehead.
+His most recent books, Science and Religions in America: A New Look, Negotiating Science and Religion in America: Past, Present, and Future (Routledge, 2020), and Mere Science and Christian Faith: Bridging the Divide with Emerging Adults (InterVarsity, 2018), are his six, seventh, and eighth.
+He has also written C. S. Lewis and the Crisis of a Christian.
+Say Yes To No: Using The Power Of No To Create The Best In Life, Work, and Love (which has French and Portuguese translations) and The Time for Yes: Enjoying What’s Best in Life, Work, and Love both of which address human flourishing in a technological world.
+In addition, he has written Creation and Last Things: At the Intersection of Science and Theology, as well as God and the World: A Study in the Thought of Karl Barth and Alfred North Whitehead.

-He and his wife, Laura, live in Chico and have two teenage daughters.
-Besides hanging out with his family, he loves to bike, drum, read great books, write, hike through the beautiful Chico hills, and drink good coffee.
+He and his wife, Laura, live in Chico, California and have two emerging adult daughters.
+Besides hanging out with his family, he loves to bike, read, write, and drink good coffee.